-This page is a description of how others are likely to perceive you.
+This page is a description of how your employees and others are likely to perceive you.
 In other words, while the text describes your typical behavior as seen by others, you certainly can modify your behavior to fit the needs of a particular situation and/or individual(s).
 Also, you may have already addressed the development areas by learning new skills.

-How Others May Perceive You:
+How Your Employees May Perceive You: